 Real-world engagement: Philadelphia is our classroom.
 We explore the city, engage with our neighborhoods, and connect learning to the world beyond our walls.

-We envision a Philadelphia where families have real alternatives to traditional schooling.
-Where self-directed education is accessible to everyone, regardless of income or background.
+We envision a Philadelphia where every family has a real alternative to a school system that wasn't built for their child.
+Where self-directed education is accessible regardless of income or background—not as an aspiration, but as a fact.
 Where young people grow up knowing they can trust themselves, direct their own learning, and contribute meaningfully to their communities.